-Wolff-Parkinson-White syndrome (WPW) is a disorder of the heart’s electrical activity.
+Wolff-Parkinson-White syndrome (WPW) is a problem with the heart’s electrical activity.
 It causes the heart to beat with an

 and faster than normal.
 This is called tachyarrhythmia.

-The extra pathway is caused by abnormal growth of tissue that connects the heart’s chambers.
-This occurs in the embryo—during the first 8 weeks after conception.
+The extra pathway is caused by abnormal tissue that connects the heart’s chambers.
+The tissue forms before birth.

 Electrical Conduction System of the Heart